monil/machine-learning-specialization/neural-networks/README.md

 - Algorithms that started to mimic the brain

-- Neuron - Takes 1..n inputs applies the model outputs 1..m results called **activations**
+- Neuron - Takes 1..n inputs applies the model and then outputs 1..m results called **activations**

 - Layer consists of one or more neurons as above.
 Final layer is the output layer.